Hi, I’m Lia London.

 I spent a year and a half in Guatemala, serving as a humanitarian missionary for the Church of Jesus Christ of Latter-day Saints.
 We focused on cholera prevention, literacy, and hospital care.
 The optimism and big-heartedness of the Guatemalans in the face of so many dire consequences of poverty and civil unrest inspired me and helped reset my priorities to focus on others over self.

-Home again, home again, jiggety-jig, I now make my home in Oregon with my adoring husband, my brilliant son, my vivacious daughter, and my distractingly cute dog.
-After a brief teaching career (high school and private language institute), I returned to the heart to raise and home school my two kids.
+Home again, home again, jiggety-jig.
+After a brief teaching career (high school and private language institute), I returned to the hearth to raise and home school my two kids.
 In 2011, I wrote my first novel, and then I was hooked.
-When not writing, I’m reading, teaching, practicing martial arts (TKD black belt!), or attacking that mound of laundry that refuses to fold itself.
-My loud, booming laugh often surprises my pet, and my hair never looks as good as my author shot in real life.
+When not writing, I’m reading, teaching, practicing martial arts (2nd degree black belt), or attacking that mound of laundry that refuses to fold itself.
+My loud, booming laugh often surprises my pets, and my hair never looks as good as my author shot in real life.

-I wish I could travel all around the world encouraging people in all their worthy endeavors and then come home each night to curl up with a good book and my puppy.
-Maybe when my little birds have flown the nest, Mama and Papa Bird might just find a way to do that!
+I wish I could travel all around the world encouraging people in all their worthy endeavors and then come home each night to curl up with a good book.